Project Duration: 2015-2019

 Cloud based storage services are increasingly being used by consumers for their enterprise storage needs.
 Cloud storage service should provide confidentiality and integrity along with high availability and reliability.
 These often contradicting requirements results in research challenges that this project aims to address.

-This project addresses the open issues with developing an Oblivious Cloud storage architecture.
+This project addressed the open issues with developing an Oblivious Cloud storage architecture.

 Students: Maithilee P Joshi (MS Computer Science, 2018), Vaishali Narkhede (MS Computer Science, 2016)

-This project is sponsored by Office of Naval Research.
+This project was sponsored by Office of Naval Research.

-This project is a result of joint collaboration between UMBC and USNA.
+This project was a result of joint collaboration between UMBC and USNA.